-3.1 The Data Problem
+3.1 The data problem

 Data, the vital ingredient for digital intelligence solutions, remains an underdeveloped resource in India.
-AI-based modelling in agriculture typically depends on a complex array of data sets, including topography, climate, soil, seed varieties, cropping and input practices, crop diseases and pest management.
+Al-based modelling in agriculture typically depends on a complex array of data sets, including topography, climate, soil, seed varieties, cropping and input practices, crop diseases and pest management.
 Traditionally, these data pools have been maintained by public agencies.
-Also, to provide the backbone for robust algorithmic solutions, data must satisfy several attributes-volume, variety, velocity, veracity, value, exhaustivity, fine grainedness, relationality, etc.34 However, government data leaves a lot to be desired in this regard.35 Not only are there gaps in data baselines in the sector, but even where public data sets do exist, they are not made available in the public domain.36

-If opened up and made usable, government data can be a useful public resource to catalyse innovation.
-But this is easier said than done.
-As Ram Dhulipala, who leads the research team for digital agriculture at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) in India, points out, "The problems with agriculture are very localised and contextualised.
+Also, to provide the backbone for robust algorithmic solutions, data must satisfy several attributes-volume, variety, velocity, veracity, value, exhaustivity, fine grainedness, relationality, etc.34 However, government data leaves a lot to be desired in this regard.35 Not only are there gaps in data baselines in the sector, but even where public data sets do exist, they are not made available in the public domain.36 agriculture at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) in India, points out, "The problems with agriculture are very localised and contextualised.
 To find appropriate solutions we need disaggregated data.
 However, the data from government sources is mostly aggregated.
 This is a serious gap."

+If opened up and made usable, government data can be a useful public resource to catalyse innovation.
+But this is easier said than done.
+As Ram Dhulipala, who leads the research team for digital